jacksparrt/centralgit/README.md

 # centralgit
-code of instagramc from github
+code of instagramc from GIT)